rolling-scopes-school/tasks/react/modules/tasks/tests.md

 - **Given** existing class components
 - **When** I write tests
 - **Then** I do not change component implementation

+**Acceptance Criteria:**

+- No changes are made to the logic or structure of class components during testing.
+- Refactoring or conversion to functional components is not performed.
+- Only minor changes to improve testability (e.g., adding data-testid) are allowed, without altering behavior.

 ### Feature 3: Behavior-Focused Testing (**15 points**)